membrane/api-gateway/distribution/examples/rewriter/README.md

 /bank/services/BLZService
 ```

-In the regular expression, we use a group that we can reference when replacing the path-query part of an URI.
+In the regular expression, we use a group that we can reference when replacing the path-query part of a URI.
 The value to replace the part is given by the `to` attribute and is set to `/axis/$1` .
 The `$1` is the reference to the group and will contain the value matched by the group.
 So the above parts will be replaced by the following:

 ```
 /axis2/services/BLZService?wsdl